-13.1 Third-party Inspector Certification Fees: The Division will charge the following fees for Third-Party Inspector Certifications:
+13.1 The Division will charge the following fees for Third-Party Inspector Certifications:

-Third-Party Inspector Certification Fees

-Certification of Third- \$75.00

-Party Inspectors Through Equivalent Qualification

-Review

-Renewal of Third-Party \$50.00
+Third-Party Inspector Certification Fees Certification of Third-Party Inspectors Through Equivalent Qualification Review \$75.00 Renewal of Third-Party Inspector Certification \$50.00

-Inspector Certification

-- 13.2 Plan review, construction permit and inspection fees. - 13.2.1 The Division will charge fees to cover the actual, reasonable, and necessary expenses of the Division. - 13.2.2 The plan review, construction permit, and inspection fees are calculated based on the Total Project Valuation. - A) The building inspection component of this fee in 13.2.4(A) includes one inspection per required signature line on the issued permit and inspection card.
-In the event that additional inspections by the Division are necessary or requested, additional fees may be assessed as outlined in 13.2.4. - B) The Fire and Life Safety inspection component of this fee in 13.2.4(C) includes one inspection per required signature line on the issued permit and inspection card.
-In the event that additional inspections by the Division are necessary or requested, additional fees may be assessed as outlined in 13.2.4. - C) Division inspection fees do not include costs associated with inspections conducted by local Authorities Having Jurisdiction or Third-Party Inspectors. - D) If the submitted Total Project Valuation appears to be below market value for the project the Division reserves the right to request documentation from the Business Entity to verify the Total Project Valuation.
-The Business Entity has the right to mark documents submitted to verify the Total Project Valuation as proprietary information.
+- 13.2 Plan Review, Construction Permit, and Inspection Fees - 13.2.1 The Division will charge fees to cover the actual, reasonable, and necessary expenses of the Division. - 13.2.2 The plan review, construction permit, and inspection fees are calculated based on the Total Project Valuation. - A) The building inspection component of this fee in 13.2.4(A) includes eneinspection per required signature line on the issued permit and inspectioneardan allocation of site visits to complete the necessary inspections in accordance with the table below.
+In the event that additional inspections by the Division are necessary or requested, additional fees may be assessed as outlined in 13.2.4. - B) The Fire and Life Safety inspection component of this fee in 13.2.4(C) includes one inspection per required signature line on the issued permit and inspection cardan allocation of site visits to complete the necessary inspections in accordance with the table below.
+In the event that additional inspections by the Division are necessary or requested, additional fees may be assessed as outlined in 13.2.4.